 Though the number of banks understanding the importance of a good design is rising, not many of them use it.
-We believe that the following banking sites and concepts are worth your attention, as they are great examples of a beautiful and functional design.
+We’ve picked out the best bank websites believe that the following banking sites and concepts that are worth your attention, as they are great examples of a beautiful and functional design.

 Top 10 Bank Websites

 This site has a simple layout and navigation that won’t confuse users.
 By making use of white spaces and avoiding too much text on its pages, it catches the user’s eye.

 This website does a great job by using a custom background on the homepage that hints about their existing and potential customers.
 Related articles displayed on the same page add details about the bank’s mission.

 The site pays much attention to the user experience by giving them an opportunity to find the desired resources with ease, utilizing CTA buttons and a dropdown menu with service options.

 The website is a bright example of a simple design that looks good on any device.
 And cards that were implemented in its design make its layout simple and intuitive.

 5. Solarity Credit Union

 This bank sticks to the principle of simplicity to delight its users.
 The site layout and navigation are extremely simple, so visitors can quickly and easily find what they are looking for, without feeling overwhelmed by information.